Register a death

 - To help ensure accuracy and correct spellings please bring supporting documents for the deceased eg UK passport, National Insurance number, driving licence, utility bill, birth and marriage certificates and your passport, photo driving licence, proof of address eg utility bill.
 We can still register the death without these documents

-- Payment for any death certificates required - current fees
+- Payment for any death certificates required.
+See our current fees.

 We will need to know: